Bike from the Dead's Freshly-Exhumed Finds (Everything I've dug up since 6/15/21)

 The first one is this 1968 Schwinn Stingray that someone converted to a BMX bike back in the day.
 It was a factory green bike originally, but it's since been painted black.
 It's also clear whoever converted it to a BMX bike definitely rode it like one, as the fork is bent back and out!
 There's definitely a story to this old Schwinn, and it's cool to see it built up this way.
 I especially like the handlebar stem!

 As cool as this bike is, I'm not really that into it.
-Part of it is because I didn't grow up with these Stingrays when I was a kid in the '90s/early 2000s, but it's also because I just don't these Stingray frames all that attractive, especially the longer ones.
+Part of it is because I didn't grow up with these Stingrays when I was a kid in the '90s/early 2000s, but it's also because I just don't find these Stingray frames all that attractive, especially the longer ones.
 Something about the lines of the frame just don't look right to me.
 I took off the wheels and handlebar stem as I bet I have a use for those, but I plan to sell the frame to someone who'd appreciate it more than me.

 BtfD_7_bikes_36.jpg